staxas/transaction_system/README.md

 ##### GET /api/transactions/{search}

 If no query is given, or the query 'findBy=id' is given, search for a single transaction by its unique databse id.
-If the query 'findBy=sourcUser' is giver, where sourceUserId is the the unique database id of a user which is a data property of tranasction database entry, these entry/entries are returned.
-The same goes for the query 'findBy=targetUser' except now the target user property is being searched in the database.
-The 'findBy=status' query searched for transactions with a certain status, be it 'hold', 'completed' or 'canceled'.
+If the query 'findBy=sourceUser' is given, where sourceUserId is the the unique database id of a user which is a data property of tranasction database entry, these entry/entries are returned.
+The same goes for the query 'findBy=targetUser' except now the target user property is being searched for in the database.
+The 'findBy=status' query searches for transactions with a certain status, be it 'hold', 'completed' or 'canceled'.

 ##### GET /api/transactions/{search1}/{search2}